ninchat/ninchat-embed/embed.md

 Re-initialize the iframe, see available options in [Initialization options](#initialization-options).
 Can be used for example to login with another user.

+### `Ninchat.metadata`

+- `data` : object
+- `fold` : boolean (optional)

+The data object contains arbitrary string keys mapped to string values.
+If fold is true, the values override previous values of the keys.
+Fold is false by default.

 ### `Ninchat.rename`

 - `name` : string